frostschutz/uberspace7-mail/index.md

 >
 > If you have set up additional domains, `$MAILBOX@$DOMAIN` will also work.

-So any mailbox you define will be available under any domain.
+So any mailbox you define will be available under all of your configured mail domains.

 Creating domain-specific mail addresses (`isabell@philae.tld` but not `isabell@obelisk.tld`) is not possible.